pmean/build-website/text/06/PharmaIqTalksPart2.md

 > >
 > > Pharmacovigilance staff need to be adequately resourced, staffed,
 > > and trained.
 They need a thorough knowledge of the literature,
-> > epidemiology principles, and the company\'s products.
+> > epidemiology principles, and the company's products.
 The department
 > > needs to be independent and report directly to a board member rather
 > > than be subordinate to marketing or medical affairs.
 You also need
 > > an optimal IT environment (e.g., e-reporting, image storing, and